anon962/gallery-filter/README.md

-Userscript for hiding galleries based on their tags.
-Similar to the My Tags page on EH but supports regex.
+Userscript for hiding galleries based on tag / title / uploader.

 Some example use cases: